ShadowFiendSF/TFCluster/README.md

 # TFCluster

-This library was used for eliminating redundant motif.
+This library was used for eliminating redundant motif based by the relative entropy.

 This version was optimized by using Rcpp and was desinged for user friendly.